tonghaining/Introduction-to-Engineering-of-Machine-Learning-Systems-Setup/README.md

    - remote-mlops-jump
    Connects to the remote VM through the local VM using ProxyJump.

-If the Script Fails: Manual Setup
+If the Script Fails (missing admin privileges): Manual Setup
    0. On Linux/Mac `chmod 600 <path_to_private_key_file>`
    1. Open the SSH config file:
       - On Linux/macOS: